Skip to main content

 1987 Art Cole* (Midland, TX)

-* Deceased
+*Deceased

-Art Cole
+About Art Cole

 This award is named in honor of Art Cole, who founded the Midland Community Theater in 1946.
 He served as president of the Southwest Theater Conference, chairman of the Theater Panel for Gov. John Connally’s Texas Conference on the Arts, and vice president of the National Theater Conference.
-He was one of the small band of community theatre directors and visionaries to meet in Chicago in 1958, under the aegis of the American Educational Theatre Association (which latter became the American Theatre Association), to found the American Community Theatre Association as a provisional program of AETA.
-ACTA became a full-fledged division of AETA in 1963, and Art served as President from 1968-70.

-He organized the first national community theatre festival and was elected to the Governing Council of the International Amateur Theater Association.
-He was the first recipient of the American Community Theater Association’s David Bryant Award and was named best director at the International Drama Festival in Dundalk, Ireland, with the production of Butterflies are Free.
-He also was an AACT Fellow, and chairman of the Theater Advisory Panel to the Texas Commission on the Arts and president of the International Amateur Theater Association.
-He died in 2013 at the age of 92.
+Art organized the first national community theatre festival and was a founding member of the American Association of Community Theatre.
+He was also the first recipient of the American Community Theater Association’s David Bryant Award and was named Best Director at the International Drama Festival in Dundalk, Ireland.